Student ‘Green’ Groups

 Sustainability focused student groups understand the importance and power of organization, recruitment, and cooperation to achieve lasting change on Mason’s campuses.
-The groups listed below have been involved with the Office of Sustainability through a wide variety of channels.
+The groups listed below are deeply involved with the Office of Sustainability through a wide variety of channels including Faculty Advising.
 Many of these groups’ members have become interns, volunteers, or supporters of our office and its mission.
 For a full list of student groups at Mason, check out Mason’s new Mason360 website to join in!

 Green Patriots is a student organization focused on peer-to-peer outreach that is designed to support Mason’s Office of Sustainability and various campus sustainability initiatives.
 The organization’s objectives are to ensure that students receive hands-on experience in the field of sustainability, become active stakeholders in helping to reduce Mason’s environmental impact, develop valuable green-job skills, and get the opportunity to develop and manage exciting and innovative green projects.
 A Green Patriot is an environmental leader on campus who will work with the Office of Sustainability and other campus environmental organizations to encourage the following: